You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 When do Vemlidy patents expire, and when can generic versions of Vemlidy launch?

 Vemlidy is a drug marketed by Gilead Sciences Inc and is included in one NDA.
-There are three patents protecting this drug and one Paragraph IV challenge.
+There are two patents protecting this drug and one Paragraph IV challenge.

-This drug has one hundred and thirty-three patent family members in fifty-one countries.
+This drug has fifty-eight patent family members in forty-two countries.

 The generic ingredient in VEMLIDY is tenofovir alafenamide fumarate.
 There are forty-two drug master file entries for this compound.
 One supplier is listed for this compound.
 Additional details are available on the tenofovir alafenamide fumarate profile page.